RikudouSage/GogDownloader/README.md

 > Tip: If you want to see how much space you need for your games, replace the `download` command with `total-size`,
 > it includes most of the same parameters.

+### Downloading extras

+Extras can be downloaded simply by adding `--extras` flag to the above command:

+- `gog-downloader download --extras`

+This will download both games and extras.
+If you wish to download only extras, you can add the `--no-games` flag:

+- `gog-downloader download --extras --no-games`

+Because extras generally don't contain a hash that can be used to check the validity of the downloaded content, the extras will be downloaded every time.
+You can use the already mentioned `--no-verify` flag, but that will also skip verifying games.
+If you want to only skip downloading existing extras, you can use the `--skip-existing-extras` flag.

+If, for some reason, you want to skip any download, you can exclude it by name using `--skip-download`:

+- `gog-downloader download --extras --no-games --skip-existing-extras --skip-download "Cyberpunk 2077 Legacy 1.63"`

+This will skip the extra called *Cyberpunk 2077 Legacy 1.63*.

+> Tip: Use the `-v` flag to print information about skipped games, by default they're skipped silently to not clutter
+> the output.

 ### Downloading saves

 To download cloud saves you can use the `download-saves` command: `gog-downloader download-saves` (or the shorthand